|Hi-Quality Digitally Printed & Shipped in 1 Day||Indoor/Outdoor Use up to 3 Years|

 With the rise of digital technologies, printing has become more advanced, and options have no limits.
 Digital printing is one variation in which the computer maps out the design templates on the banner substrate.
 Then, it uses ink droplets to transfer the image to the base of the vinyl banner material.

-The minimal usage of equipment and its simplicity has made digitally printed banners cost-effective.
+The minimal usage of equipment and its simplicity has made digitally printed banners fast and cost-effective.
 There are a few different types:

 - Inkjet and Laser